pipebots/sprintBotBLEControl/Documentation.md

 - Simple to use and drive
 - Others able to use and drive by simply downloading the app (more covid secure than a controller ;) )
-- Attention to dissassebly and ease of access to the drive system really helpful
+- Attention to dissassebly and ease of access to the drive system really helpful Parts could be replaced in the field with basic tools due to simple access and the use of detachable sockets for major electronic components.
 - Connecting different payloads simple due to plug and socket board.
 - Everything that needed to fit inside/on it (but not easily see below)
 -